Vallereya/dragonstone/docs/ROADMAP.md

 - Implement optional Borrow Checker/Ownership (rust-like).
 - Fix FFI and make sure to do some boilerplate code avoidance, and freeze current grammar subset if needed on C side.
 - Expand the bindings of the 3-Way Interop, so Dragonstone can call more from any C, Ruby or Crystal code.
-- Set CI + cross-platform builds (Linux/macOS/Windows).
-- Maximize portability/native cross-platform.
 - No Ruby/Crystal/C in build, runtime, or tooling and port stdlib to dragonstone if there is any not.
-- For diagnostics (file:line:col, caret spans, suggestion hints) needs redone some are empty or not giving enough info for the errors.
-Full/Expand diagnostics handling.
-- For exceptions (ParserError, RuntimeError, TypeError, etc) needs redone for the same reasons as diagnostics.
-Full/Expand exception handling.
 ```

 ###     <h2 align="center">         Phase Ten